Introducing AI Commit

 Built with AI, for AI-assisted git

 Like ssl-toolkit and HostsButler before it, AI Commit was vibe-coded in Rust using Claude Code and Codex.
-I’m not a Rust developer by trade — my background is infrastructure and DevOps work — but tools like Claude Code has made it genuinely practical for me to build and maintain projects in a language I wouldn’t otherwise have reached for.
+I’m not a Rust developer by trade — my background is infrastructure and DevOps — but tools like Claude Code have made it practical for me to build and maintain projects in a language I wouldn’t otherwise have reached for.

 There’s an obvious meta quality to building an AI-powered tool with an AI coding assistant, and I won’t pretend that wasn’t part of the appeal.
 But it’s also just how I work now.
 Claude Code handles the parts of Rust that would otherwise send me down documentation rabbit holes, and I get to focus on the design and behaviour of the thing rather than fighting the borrow checker.